ContraSim -- Analyzing Neural Representations Based on Contrastive Learning: Experiments

 Recall that this benchmark evaluates whether a certain layer from one model is deemed most similar to its architecturally-corresponding layer from another model, where the two models differ only in their weight initialization.
 We repeat this process for all layers and 5 different model pairs, and report average accuracy.
 We experiment with both language and vision setups.

-\paragraph{Models.} For language experiments, we use the recent MultiBERTs \citep{sellam2021multiberts}, a set of 25 BERT models, differing only in their initial random weights.
+\paragraph{Models.} For language experiments, we use the MultiBERTs \citep{sellam2021multiberts}, a set of 25 BERT models, differing only in their weights initialization.
 For vision experiments, we pre-train 10 visual transformer (ViT) models \citep{dosovitskiy2020image} on the ImageNet-1k dataset \citep{imagenet15russakovsky}.
 Then we fine-tune them on CIFAR-10 and CIFAR-100 datasets \citep{krizhevsky2009learning}.
-Further training details are available in Appendix \ref{appendix:vit_parameters}.
+Further details are available in Appendix \ref{appendix:vit_parameters}.

-\paragraph{Datasets.} For language experiments, we experiment with word-level contextual representations generated on two English text datasets: the Penn Treebank \citep{marcus-etal-1993-building} and WikiText \citep{merity2016pointer}.
-For Penn TreeBank we generate 5005 and 10019 representations for the test and training sets, respectively; for WikiText we generate 5024/10023 test/training representations.
-For vision experiments, we experiment with representations generated on CIFAR-10 and CIFAR-100.
+\paragraph{Datasets.} In language experiments, we use word-level contextual representations generated on two English text datasets: the Penn Treebank \citep{marcus-etal-1993-building} and WikiText \citep{merity2016pointer}.
+For Penn TreeBank we generate 5005/10019 test/training representations, respectively; for WikiText we generate 5024/10023 test/training representations.
+Vision experiments are conducted using representations generated on CIFAR-10 and CIFAR-100.
 For both we generate 5000 and 10000 test and training representations, respectively.

 \paragraph{Positive and Negative sets.} Given a batch of representations of some model $i$ at layer $j$, we define its positive set as the representations at the same layer $j$ of all models that differ from $i$.
 The negative set is all representations from layers that differ from $j$ (including from model $i$).